zmeista92/Azure-Cloud-Network/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+  - Load Balancers help mitigate the risk of (DDoS) Denial-of-Service attacks by shifting to another server.
+- What is the advantage of a jump box?
+  - The advantage of a Jump Box forces all of the traffic to a single node.
+This Jump Box requires SSH for added security.
+All administrative tasks are done within this VM to manage/configure other VM's and containers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+  - Filebeat monitors the specified log files or locations; collects log events, and send them to Elasticsearch.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?
+  - Metricbeat is lightweight that periodically records metric from the OS and from services currently running on the (specified) server.
+It takes the statistics and metrics that it collects and forwards them to Elasticsearch.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|